slowernews/wisdom-tldr/README.md

 Sometimes you need to say NO to everything and focus.<br>
 It's scary to make those direction choices, but that's how I know I'm on to something.
 Fear is a great road sign.'<br>
 -- Derek Sivers (adapted)*

-> *'To improve is to change; to be perfect is to change often.' -- Winston Churchill*

 > *'However beautiful the strategy, you should occasionally look at the results.' -- Winston Churchill*